- Garden / Landscaping / Patio — 253

-When it comes to contemporary home design trends, there are few that can match the popularity of Scandinavian interior design.
+When it comes to contemporary home design trends, few can match the popularity of the Scandinavian interior design.
 With the right lounge furniture, a tasteful coffee table, and the careful consideration of a few design points, you can create a Scandinavian style living room in almost any home.
-While this style of interior design goes beyond selecting the right lounge furniture and coordinating certain colours, there are some basic points that you can follow.
+While this style of interior design goes beyond selecting the right lounge furniture and coordinating certain colors, there are some basic points that you can follow.

 Scandinavian interior design is noted for its simplicity and a lean toward minimalism.
-Consequently, Scandinavian designs typically use basic, simple tones like shades of white, grey and black.
+Consequently, these designs typically use basic, simple tones like shades of white, grey, and black.
 You may also find some browns or natural tones mixed in, along with lighter pastels.

-To achieve a Scandinavian-inspired design, avoid the conspicuous use of bright colours.
-That said, you could add some accent colours to the overall scheme to give the room some of your personality.
+To achieve a Scandinavian-inspired design, avoid the conspicuous use of bright colors.
+That said, you could add some accent colors to the overall scheme to give the room some of your personality.

-For furniture, Scandinavian design tends to favour clean lines and a more functional, practical look.
-Scandinavian style lounge furniture is often very straight-lined and neutral in colour.
-The colours of pieces like chairs and sofas should match the overall colour scheme of the room, with the use of overt statement pieces kept to a minimum.
+For furniture, Scandinavian design tends to favor clean lines and a more functional, practical look.
+Additionally, the style of lounge furniture is often very straight-lined and neutral in color.
+The colors of pieces like chairs and sofas should match the overall color scheme of the room, with the use of overt statement pieces, kept to a minimum.

-Any shelving or storage should follow the same design rules to ensure a harmonious interaction with the spaces overall aesthetic.
+Any shelving or storage should follow the same design rules to ensure a harmonious interaction with space overall aesthetic.
 Accordingly, a popular choice is often to employ shelving that sits low and runs along a wall.

 Area rugs can be incorporated to add to the style of the room.
 If the space is big enough, you could even use a few rugs with varying textiles and designs.